smurail/vino/README.md

     pipenv run ./manage.py migrate sharekernel zero
     # As usual, to update database to latest migration
     pipenv run ./manage.py migrate

+Alternatively, you can empty vino data from database with this custom command:

+    # This will drop sharekernel data without resetting AUTOINCREMENT
+    pipenv run ./manage.py resetdb

 ## Working with Docker